berachain/monobera/apps/berajs-docs/README.md

 #### Commands

-Make sure to install and build packages from root of the project before running this from `apps/berajs-docs`
+Make sure to install and build packages from the root of the project before running this from `apps/berajs-docs`

 Monobera requires node 18+